 1. What is the COVID-19 vaccine?

-Having an existing blueprint from previous mRNA vaccines enabled vaccine manufacturers to develop a new variation for COVID-19 with greater efficiency and effectiveness.
-Dr. Toro notes that it was also one of several reasons they were able to do so on a significantly expedited timeline, in “10 months versus 10 to 15 years.”
+The existing “blueprints” from previous vaccines enabled vaccine manufacturers to develop the COVID-19 vaccine more quickly.
+Dr. Toro notes that this was one of several reasons they were able to develop these vaccines in “10 months versus 10 to 15 years.”

-mRNA vaccines help create a protein in the body.
-More specifically, the COVID-19 vaccine instructs our cells to create the “spike protein”–a protein found on the surface of the virus that causes COVID-19.
-Here’s a breakdown of how the vaccine works in our bodies:
+Both types of vaccines help create a protein in the body.
+More specifically, the COVID-19 vaccines instruct our cells to create the “spike protein”–a protein found on the surface of the virus that causes COVID-19.

 The vaccine is administered to a small number of volunteers to test for 1) safety, 2) efficacy (does it generate an immune response?) and 3) the appropriate dosage.
 In this phase, vaccines are typically tested on young, healthy, adult volunteers.